-On the set of Charlie's Angels (2000), Drew Barrymore and Richard Kelly agreed that her production company, Flower Films, would produce this film for $4.5 million (and that Barrymore would play Ms. Pomeroy).
-Kelly says that if Barrymore hadn't stepped in, the movie would have either gone straight to video or cable TV via Starz.
+On the set of Charlie's Angels (2000), Drew Barrymore and Richard Kelly agreed that her production company, Flower Films, would produce this film for 4.5 million dollars (and that Barrymore would play Ms. Pomeroy).
+Kelly says that if Barrymore hadn't stepped in, the movie would have either gone straight to video, or cable television via Starz.

 There are many comic book references that show up through the film.
 Gretchen comments on Donnie's name as sounding like a superhero, to which he replies "What makes you think I'm not?"
-Many characters have alliterative names (Donnie Darko, Cherita Chen, Frankie Feedler, Daye Dennis, Joanie James, Sean Smith, Donnie Dickson) like many comic book heroes (Peter Parker, Bruce Banner, Susan Storm etc.).
-Also, it is believed that Donnie is a superhero, as he has powers and he uses them to save others.
+Many characters have alliterative names (Donnie Darko, Cherita Chen, Frankie Feedler, Daye Dennis, Joanie James, Sean Smith, Donnie Dickson) like many comic book heroes (Peter Parker, Bruce Banner, Susan Storm, et cetera).
+Also, it is believed that Donnie is a superhero, as he has powers, and he uses them to save others.

-Richard Kelly said that the movie had a very difficult time finding a US distributor.
-Since the film embodied myriad genres and tones, distributors were confused by the movie's message, and how to market it.
-Additionally, Kelly also claims that "Darko" was very close to premiering on the Starz network until Newmarket Films picked up the film for theatrical distribution.
+Richard Kelly said that the movie had a very difficult time finding a U.S. distributor.
+Since the film embodied a myriad of genres and tones, distributors were confused by the movie's message, and how to market it.
+Additionally, Kelly also claims that "Darko" was very close to premiering on the Starz network, until Newmarket Films picked up the film for theatrical distribution.

-Some songs featured in the movie were substitutes for songs which the makers wanted but were denied the rights to.
-The dance performance was performed to "West End Girls" by the Pet Shop Boys (Neil Tennant and Chris Lowe), and Duran Duran's "Notorious" was re-dubbed in post-production.
-U2's "MLK" in the final scene is substituted Gary Jules' cover of the Tears for Fears song "Mad World" instead.
+Some songs featured in the movie were substitutes for songs which the makers wanted, but were denied the rights.
+The dance performance was performed to "West End Girls" by the Pet Shop Boys, and Duran Duran's "Notorious" was re-dubbed in post-production.
+U2's "MLK" in the final scene, was substituted with Gary Jules' cover of the Tears for Fears song "Mad World" instead.

-Initially, Richard Kelly sought permission from the estate of Peyo, the Smurfs, to show a Smurf doll for Donnie and his friends to shoot at.
+Initially, Richard Kelly sought permission from the estate of Peyo, the Smurfs, to show a Smurf doll, for Donnie and his friends, at which to shoot.
 While on the same conference call, Kelly was told that Donnie would also be allowed to talk about Smurf sex, because what had been written in the script was considered an accurate description.

-Before former child actress Mara Wilson retired from acting, she got the script for the film to read for the role of Samantha Darko, but declined to audition for the film, due to being freaked out over the script at a time she was already physically ill in her hotel room in England.
+Before Mara Wilson retired from acting, she got the script for the film, to read for the role of Samantha Darko, but declined to audition for the film, due to being freaked out over the script.
+At the time, she was already physically ill in her hotel room in England.

-The Director's Cut greatly alters the pacing of the film, adding deleted scenes and new special effects, and switching the soundtrack of the movie around.
-Director Richard Kelly regards this version not as a director's cut (this title was the publisher's idea) as he considers the theatrical version just fine in its own right.
-Instead, to him the new version is a special edition of sorts.
+The Director's Cut greatly alters the pacing of the film, adding deleted scenes, new visual effects, and switching the soundtrack of the movie around.
+Richard Kelly regards this version not as a Director's Cut (this title was the publisher's idea), as he considers the theatrical version just fine in its own right.
+Instead, to him the new version is a Special Edition of sorts.

 Patrick Swayze portrays a charismatic educator promoting a questionable education course.
 Patrick Swayze was a former Scientologist, and Scientology has an education program called "Applied Scholastics."